chozelinek/sacoco/tutorial.md

 The next step is to design how we can retreive this features in a systematic and effective way making use of the linguistic annotaton we have added with WebLicht.

-Basically, we will quantify how many instances of these features we can find per text.
+Basically, we will quantify how many instances of these features can be found per text.
 Firt, we need to find the instances, then, we will count them.
 And, finally, we will describe the results and check if historical recipes significantly differ from their contemporary counterparts.

 ### Personal pronouns